isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 32. To address these gaps, MinLaw and MDDI are working together on new legislation that will cover three broad buckets:

 </p><p style="margin-left: 40px">
 (a) First: It will establish a new agency that will quickly act on complaints of online harms.
-MDDI will share more details about the agency as well as some of its broader efforts to deal with online harms.
+MDDI will share more details about the agency as well as some of its broader efforts to deal with online harms.</p>

 </p><p style="margin-left: 40px">
 (b) Second: It will set out Statutory Torts to clarify the types of online harms covered under the law, and the rights and duties of the various parties in the online ecosystem.
 These Statutory Torts will provide a clear legal basis for victims to hold to account those responsible for the harm they suffer.
-We intend the Statutory Torts to apply to a range of serious online harms, including online harassment, intimate image abuse, and child abuse material.
+We intend the Statutory Torts to apply to a range of serious online harms, including online harassment, intimate image abuse, and child abuse material.</p>

 </p><p style="margin-left: 40px">
-(c) Third, it will introduce new mechanisms to address the misuse of anonymity by perpetrators of online harms.
+(c) Third, it will introduce new mechanisms to address the misuse of anonymity by perpetrators of online harms.</p>

 </p><p style="margin-left: 70px">
-(i) As Ms Nadia Samdin and others have rightly observed – there must be adequate information in the first place, if the intent is to enhance accountability.
+(i) As Ms Nadia Samdin and others have rightly observed – there must be adequate information in the first place, if the intent is to enhance accountability.</p>

 </p><p style="margin-left: 70px">
 (ii) Victims may apply to find out a perpetrator’s user information.
-The victim may need to know, so as to:
+The victim may need to know, so as to:</p>

 </p><p style="margin-left: 85px">
-1. consider legal proceedings.
+1. consider legal proceedings.</p>

 </p><p style="margin-left: 85px">
-2. better protect himself or herself from the perpetrator.
+2. better protect himself or herself from the perpetrator.</p>

 </p><p style="margin-left: 70px">
 (iii) The provision of such information will be subject to safeguards, to prevent abuse.
 The information should not be used to carry out “counter-attacks”.
 Stakeholders, such as tech companies, have also expressed some reservations - mainly about how such measures will impact their business.
 We will work closely with them to mitigate their concerns.
-We will announce more details in due course.
+We will announce more details in due course.</p>

 {:start="33"}
 33. The Government is committed to ensuring that victims have accessible and effective remedies when they suffer online harms.